OpenMined/PySyft/README.md

 # Contributors

-OpenMined and Syft appreciates all contributors, if you would like to fix a bug or suggest a new feature, please reach out via Github or Slack!
+OpenMined and Syft appreciates all contributors, if you would like to fix a bug or suggest a new feature, please reach out via <a href="https://github.com/OpenMined/PySyft/issues">Github</a> or <a href="https://join.slack.com/t/openmined/shared_invite/zt-2hxwk07i9-HO7u5C7XOgou4Z62VU78zA/">Slack</a>!

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="docs/img/contributors_dark.jpg">
   <img src="docs/img/contributors_light.jpg" alt="Contributors" width="100%" />
 </picture>

+# About OpenMined

+OpenMined is a non-profit foundation creating technology infrastructure that helps researchers get answers from data without needing a copy or direct access.
+Our community of technologists is building Syft.

 # Supporters